-The MCAT consists of the following 4 sections:
+The current MCAT will be administered through January 2015 and consists of the following 4 sections:

 You should begin studying for the MCAT at least 6 months prior to taking the test.
 Consider your study time to be equivalent to the time commitment of a 3-4 credit hour class.
 Some students choose to study on their own or with other students who are also preparing to take the exam.
 For students who choose to study on their own, there are various books designed to help guide you through the preparation process.
 Exam Krackers is just one series that has been recommended by UVU students.
 There are also books published by Kaplan and Princeton Review to name a few.
 These books can be purchased online or at various bookstores.
 You can also purchase previously administered tests to use as practice tools.
 Go to the MCAT website for additional information on purchasing practice exams.

 Other students choose to take a prep course.
 There are several private companies that offer MCAT prep courses, each with their own individual promises.
 These courses may range in price from $800-$2000.
 UVU does not recommend one company over another.
 Visit the companies' websites listed below and talk to fellow classmates before choosing a prep course.

 Kaplan - www.kaptest.com